Rochester Honkers

 The Rochester Honkers are an amateur baseball team in the Northwoods League, a collegiate summer baseball league.
-Their home games are played at Mayo Field in Rochester, Minnesota.
+They are currently on hiatus through at least the 2027 season, with their status dependent on a potential new stadium in Rochester.

-The Honkers are one of the original five NWL franchises, and one of only two teams (the other being the Wausau Woodchucks) that have existed continuously in the same location for every season since the league's founding in 1994.
+The Honkers are one of the original five Northwoods League franchises, entering the league in 1994 alongside the Wausau Woodchucks, Dubuque Mud Puppies, Kenosha Kroakers and Manitowoc Skunks.
 They have won the Northwoods League championship a record five times.

+From 1994 through 2026, Honkers home games were played at Mayo Field in Rochester, Minnesota.In July 2026, the team confirmed they would not play during the 2027 season.
+The move followed an announcement that the team would stop playing at Mayo Field at the conclusion of the 2026 season.